Slaytt/Slaytt/README.md

 - 👋 Hi, I’m @Slaytt
-- 👀 I’m interested in solidity or other crypto language (and sometime quantique programation)
+- 👀 I’m interested in Rust, python and java (and League of legends but i should stop)
 - 🌱 I’m currently learning all i can
 - 💞️ I’m looking to collaborate on all you want
-- 📫 How to reach me i don't know
+- 📫 How to reach me : don't reach me

 <!---
 Slaytt/Slaytt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.